[Updated September 23, 2016]

-He has been a Senior Fulbright Scholar twice, first to the Institute of Journalism at Warsaw University, Poland, in 1991, and then to the Institute of Communication Research at North West University (formerly Potchefstroom University for Christian Higher Education), South Africa, in 1998.
-He has also been a visiting professor at Egerton University’s Media Centre, Kenya, East Africa (1992).
-He conducted funded media research in East Central Europe (Warsaw, Poland; Prague, Czech Republic; and Budapest, Hungary) and Scotland in 1995.
-His research articles and reviews have appeared in scholarly journals in the United States, Canada, England, and South Africa.
+His international scholarly experience, beyond his current faculty and administrative appointment in Albania, includes serving as a Senior Fulbright Teaching-Research Scholar twice, first to the Institute of Journalism at Warsaw University, Poland, in 1991, and then to the Institute of Communication Research at North West University (formerly Potchefstroom University for Christian Higher Education), South Africa, in 1998.
+He also held a Visiting International Development and Training Professorship at Egerton University, Kenya, East Africa, in 1992.
+He has conducted externally funded media research in East Central Europe (Warsaw, Poland; Prague, Czech Republic; and Budapest, Hungary) and presented numerous invited lectures in Canada, Europe, Africa, and Asia.

-Roy and wife Beverlee have been married 39 years, have two married children and 11 grandchildren.
+Roy and wife Beverlee have two married children and 12 grandchildren.

 Contact him about The Handwritten Newspapers Project at email@example.com.